UdeS-Biology-Cobot/ros_colony_morphology/README.md

 # ros_colony_morphology
-ROS wrapper around the colony morpholgy python library.
+ROS wrapper around the [colony_morphology](https://github.com/captain-yoshi/colony-morphology) python library.

 Creates the ROS Service on the `/get_colony_morphology` namespace and :
 - Given an image and some [parameters](./srv/GetColonyMorphology.srv#L1-L42)